 If you're wondering what it would be like to go to school in Minnesota, my guess is that it probably wouldn't be too different than going to school in your state.
 There are teachers, tests, and homework, just like everywhere else.
 We do think our Minnesota schools are pretty darned good, however, and with good reason.
-About 88% of Minnesota students who start high school graduate (among the best in the nation), and about two-thirds continue on to college.
+About 88% of Minnesota students who start high school graduate (among the best in the nation), and two-thirds continue on to college.
 About one-third of Minnesotans have a college degree.

 I guess the one thing I haven't told you about

 Minnesota is what the people are like.
 Maybe you think that most everyone who

 lives in Minnesota has blond hair, blue eyes, and talks with a Swedish accent.